Tsuk1ko/nhentai-helper/README.md

   Help you to click the "Show all" button on manga detail page automatically.
 - **Show ignore button**
   Show an button that allow you to mark or unmark the manga as downloaded.
+- **Judge downloaded manga by title**
+  You can specify the title used to judge whether the manga has been downloaded.
+If nothing selected, the script will never warn you when a manga has been downloaded.
+  Note that `pretty` is not available in most mirror sites.

 ### Advance Settings